-The Maine Innkeepers Association (MIA) is sponsoring the 15th Annual Hospitality for Humanity.
+The Maine Innkeepers Association (MIA) is sponsoring the 18th Annual Hospitality for Humanity.
 Member properties offer 50% off the regular rate in exchange for a $35 check to Habitat for Humanity.
 Each member property sets its own parameters for participation.
-Since the program’s inception in 2004, MIA has raised over $183,000.
-Last year (2016), MIA collected over $26,000, a record amount.
+Since the program’s inception in 2004, MIA has raised over $220,000.

 Millard and Linda Fuller founded Habitat for Humanity International in 1976.
 Clarence Jordan, a biblical scholar, and the Fullers developed a concept of “partnership housing”.
 The concept centered on people in need of adequate shelter working along side volunteers to create affordable housing.
 The Fullers brought the concept from a community farm outside of Americus, Georgia to Zaire in 1973.
 It took three years of hard work there to launch a successful house building program.
 The Fullers then returned to the US to create the international organization.
 Today, Habitat for Humanity operates in nearly 1,400 communities across the U.S. and in over 70 countries around the world.
 There are 8 local affiliates in Maine.